Camera

 💡 Calls Ray.Cast under the hood.
 See Ray.Cast definition for more details about possible filters.

-Fits the given Shape or Box to the screen.
+Fits the given Shape or Box to the screen, taking into account the camera's Projection mode.
 This function moves the camera back until the target fits on screen.

 For example, to fit an object at the center of the screen, first have the camera look at the target (camera.Forward = target.Position - camera.Position) before calling this function.